AboutCrack/LLVMAntiClassDump/README.md

 # LLVMAntiClassDump
-An LLVM PoC pass I've created a few months ago.
+An LLVM PoC pass I've created a few months ago. **As such, you probably shouldn't considering using it in production envrionment**
-There might be bugs or whatsoever, who cares.
+There might be bugs or whatsoever, and there are definitely places for improvement, who cares.

 It removes all method references from the IR structs and create/re-use existing ```+initialize``` to dynamically add the methods.
 First known LLVM pass that solves this issue.